By clicking on any of the links below you will be directed to their webpage.

 MID-ATLANTIC CENTER FOR THE ARTS & HUMANITIES (MAC), 1048 Washington Street, Cape May, NJ 08204, 609-884-5404, email@example.com.
-The Mid-Atlantic Center for the Arts & Humanities (MAC) is a multi-faceted non-profit organization that promotes the restoration, interpretation and cultural enrichment of greater Cape May for its residents and visitors.
-With a membership of more than 3,200, a paid staff of 160 and some 300 volunteers, MAC offers a year-round calendar of tours and special events that serves more than 300,000 people each year.
+The Mid-Atlantic Center for the Arts & Humanities (MAC) is a multi-faceted not-for-profit organization that promotes the restoration, interpretation, and cultural enrichment of the Cape May region for its residents and visitors.
+With a membership of nearly 4,000, a paid staff of 150 and some 300 volunteers, MAC offers a year-round calendar of tours and special events that serves over 275,000 people each year.
 Through its sponsorship of cultural and heritage tourism, MAC has helped transform Cape May from a “summer only” beach resort to the country’s leading Victorian theme destination. www.capemaymac.org.

 BUFFALO AND ERIE COUNTY BOTANICAL GARDENS, 2655 South Park Avenue, Buffalo, NY 14218, 716-827-1584, firstname.lastname@example.org.
-Designed by Lord & Burnham, premier designers of Victorian glass houses, this Victorian conservatory opened in 1900.
-The unique tri-domed glass, wood and steel design was based upon the famous Crystal Palace in Kew Gardens Palm House in England.
+Created from the visions of extraordinary men; David F. Day, Frederick Law Olmsted, John F. Cowell, Frederick A. Lord & Burnham, premier designers of Victorian glass houses brought these visions to life and their unique design was based upon the famous Crystal Palace in Kew Gardens Palm House in England.
 The Botanical Gardens is a national historic site, education center and tourist destination full of exotic horticulture treasures from around the world.
-The Botanical Gardens is a 501(c)(3), not-for-profit organization that is dedicated to advancing appreciation for and knowledge of plant life and its connection to people and cultures through its documented living plant collection, historic conservatory, education, research and exhibits.
-Mission Statement: The Buffalo and Erie County Botanical Gardens is a living museum dedicated to advancing appreciation for and knowledge of plant life and its connection to people and cultures through its documented living plant collection, historic conservatory, education, research and exhibits. www.buffalogardens.com
+Today, the Botanical Gardens is thriving!
+Nearly 100,000 people visit annually to enjoy the amazing architecture, and the indoor and outdoor garden sanctuaries.
+It is a gathering place where visitors can find peace and harmony and enjoy the simple power of the natural world.
+Some visitors also see it as a place for spiritual healing, meditation and reflection.
+The Botanical Gardens is a 501(c)(3), not-for-profit organization that is dedicated to advancing appreciation for and knowledge of plant life and its connection to people and cultures through its documented living plant collection, historic conservatory, education, research and exhibits. www.buffalogardens.com

 HERSCHELL CARROUSEL FACTORY MUSEUM, Allan Herschell Company Factory Building, 180 Thompson Street, North Tonawanda, 716-693-1885, email@example.com.
 For directions and further information about special events, programs, or group tours, visit our web site: www.carrouselmuseum.org.